Postgraduate Course

 You will encounter a range of assessments, including:

 Assessments are designed to help you develop your skills as a writer, researcher and literary critic, and also to help you prepare for future employment.
-Most modules are assessed as a 5,000 to 6,000 work piece of coursework.
-You will be able to discuss your ideas and receive formative feedback throughout the term.
+You will be able to discuss your ideas and receive formative feedback throughout the course.

 The Dissertation is the culmination of your postgraduate experience.
-You will submit your proposal in January and work with your supervisor during the year, submitting your final 12,000 word piece in August.
+You will work independently on developing your ideas and approaches, but also receive the support of your supervisor, submitting your final 12,000 word piece after the end of the third semester.
 This process helps you develop into an independent researcher and prepares you for further study and the world of work.

 Entry requirements